Easy Pan Fried Ravioli Appetizer

 How to keep it warm:

-If you want to serve a warm appetizer, preheat the oven to 275ºF.
-Cook and drain on a paper towel, then place the crispy pasta bites on a baking sheet; place in the oven until ready to serve.
+If you want to serve a warm appetizer, preheat the oven to warm (170-200°F.) Cook the fried ravioli and drain it on a paper towel, then place the crispy pasta bites on a baking sheet; place in the oven until ready to serve.

 Reheating instructions: